Healthy Living

 • Implant (a small rod put under the skin) — can last up to 3 years

-• Shot — given by a doctor or nurse every 3 months
+• Shot — given every 3 months by a doctor or nurse or by the person using the shot

 • Patch — worn on the skin and replaced once a week, with 1 week off every month